MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/datamarts/datamarts-administration.md

 * Datamarts aren't currently supported in the following Power BI SKUs: EM1/EM2 and EM3.
 * Datamarts aren't available in workspaces that are bound to an Azure Data Lake Gen2 storage account.
 * Datamarts aren't available in sovereign or government clouds.
-* Datamart extract, transform and load (ETL) operations can currently only run for up to 24 hours
+* Datamart extract, transform, and load (ETL) operations can currently only run for up to 24 hours
-* Datamarts currently officially support data volumes of up to 100 GB.
+* Datamarts officially support data volumes of up to 100 GB.
 * Currently datamarts don’t support the currency data type, and such data types are converted to float.
 * Data sources behind a VNET or using private links can't currently be used with datamarts; to work around this limitation you can use an on-premises data gateway.
 * Datamarts use port 1948 for connectivity to the SQL endpoint.
 Port 1433 needs to be open for datamarts to work.